 - Official ClickHouse integration support direct from the tool vendor.
 Moreover, the Sematext ClickHouse integration is customizable and open source.

 - The open-source Sematext Monitoring Agent is customized for a variety of Linux distributions, as well as Kubernetes, OpenShift and Docker Swarm.

 - Support for a broad range of ClickHouse metrics, detailed here.

-- Alerting based on Thresholds, Anomaly Detection, and Server Health
+- Alerting based on Thresholds, Anomaly Detection, and Server Health with numerous notification integrations.